 To learn more about advancing your career in data science, download our free guide below.

 Editor’s Note: This article was originally published on July 20, 2020.
-It has been updated for accuracy.
+It has since been updated for accuracy.